 - Was the home owned by one party prior to the marriage, transmutation of property

 The practical demands of New York divorce practice tend to reward the party whose lawyer is experienced in the detailed examination and analysis of property division problems such as real estate and mortgage debt.
-If your marital estate features difficult problems of valuation or characterization, contact my firm today.
+If your marital estate features difficult problems of valuation or characterization, contact us calling (845) 328-2159 or toll-free (866) 843-6388 or fill out the online contact form to schedule your consultation with Jonathan D. Katz.